Dog Neutering And Spay

-In reading a popular blog one day, I came across dog parents defending their dog’s testicles as if they were 24 karat encrusted Olympic gold medals and some treasure to behold.
-They took great offense at the idea of spay and neutering.
+For example, in reading a popular blog, I came across dog parents defending their dog’s testicles as if they were 24 karat encrusted Olympic gold medals and some treasure to behold.
+They took great offense at the idea of dog neutering.
 Which got me thinking about all of the myths, misconceptions and faulty arguments I hear about spay and neutering a dog.

-Top 11 Reasons NOT to Spay and Neuter Your Pet Dog or Cat Debunked
+Top 11 Reasons NOT To Spay And Neuter Your Pet Dog Or Cat (Debunked)

-Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating poop), eating the placenta after giving birth (yummy), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, cannibalism, and rape are all natural dog behaviors, however these are things we do not condone or allow.
+Here are just a few unsavory things that dogs do in nature that intelligent, responsible, caring pet parents do not allow: Coprophagia (eating poop), eating the placenta after giving birth (yummy), having sex with siblings, relatives and parents (incest), eating foods and plants that will kill a dog or cat, cannibalism, and rape are all-natural dog behaviors, however, these are not behaviors we condone or allow.

-- Appeal to Emotion.
-How could you possibly let your dog live without his testicles or ovaries!
+- Appeal to Emotion – In this argument, I’ll hear, “How could you possibly let your dog live without his testicles or ovaries!
 That is so cruel to steal your dog’s ability to reproduce!
-Think about doing that to your husband, wife, kids and the mental torment they would be in so I would not dare do that to my dog or cat!
+Think about doing that to your husband, wife, kids and the mental torment they would be in so I would not dare do that to my dog or cat.”

 False.
 Does this sound rational to you?
 Any attempt to manipulate an emotional response with anthropomorphism sprinkled on top in place of a valid or compelling argument is an appeal to emotion, not an argument worth defending or having.